Vehicle access - kerbs

-A vehicle crossing is an area of lowered pavement and kerb that gives access to vehicles from a road across a grass verge or a footway and onto a driveway or parking area.
+A vehicle crossing can be made by lowering an area of pavement and kerb to create a dropped kerb which gives access to vehicles from a road across a grass verge or a footway and onto a driveway or parking area.

 A vehicle crossing needs to be built to a higher specification than a normal footway.
 This is because it has to allow for vehicles to drive over footways without causing damage to service cables and mains buried underneath.